-Blythedale Children's Hospital is a specialty children’s hospital located in Westchester County and dedicated to the diagnosis, care and treatment of children and adolescents with complex medical and rehabilitative needs.
+Blythedale Children's Hospital is a specialty children’s hospital located in Westchester County dedicated to the diagnosis, care and treatment of children and adolescents with complex medical and rehabilitative needs.
 Blythedale is a leader in developing innovative, multi-disciplinary programs.

 This Community Service Plan was prepared to meet the requirements of Section 2803 of the NYS Public Health Law, in accordance with updated guidance provided by the NYS Department of Health, as well as the Internal Revenue Service’s Section 501 (r) requirements for a Hospital Community Health Needs Assessment.

 Blythedale Children’s Hospital is dedicated to improving the health and quality of life of children.
-We change the lives of children with complex medical illnesses and disabling conditions through superb multi-disciplinary care, teaching, research and advocacy programs.
+We improve the lives of children with complex medical illnesses and disabling conditions through superb multi-disciplinary care, teaching, research and advocacy programs.

 HOSPITAL SERVICE AREA

 As a specialty children’s hospital, Blythedale’s service area is widespread, with patients coming from the greater metropolitan region, as well as adjacent areas of New Jersey and Connecticut.

 8% Long Island

 Since the vast majority of admissions to Blythedale come from other hospitals, particularly the major medical centers in the metropolitan New York and Hudson Valley area, Blythedale’s sense of need for services largely emanates from its community of referring hospitals and their physicians.

 Blythedale’s patient population reflects the ethnic and racial diversity of its large service area, as illustrated by its 2015 inpatient population:

 25% Hispanic or Latino